Laravel 11 for Beginners: Model Relationships and Eloquent ORM

 • Many To One: The inverse of one-to-many, where many records in one table relate to a single record in another table.

 • Many To Many: This relationship allows multiple records in one table to be associated with multiple records in another table.
 A user might subscribe to multiple magazines, and each magazine might have multiple subscribers.
+We should also create a pivot table to make it work.

 • Polymorphic Relationships: These allow a model to belong to more than one other model on a single association.
 An image might be associated with either a post or a user profile.